racingthebeam/beam256/docs/DEVLOG.md

   - implement the instructions in the CPU core
   - debug it until it's all working

-## Day 12
+## Day 14 (est. 14/12)

+By the end of this session we should have pretty much all of the opcodes in place for a v1 ISA

+  - extend maths operations with support for signed operations and immediate values
+  - finish conditional jumps

+All things going well we should be able to spend the pre-Christmas session on hardware planning and placing a fat DigiKey order so we can play with some hardware in the new year!

 ### Plan

-  - extend maths operations with support for signed operations and immediate values
+## Day 13 (est. 13/12)

+### Plan

+  - LOAD, STORE split-reg indexed operations
-  - conditional jumps
+  - some conditional jumps

+## Day 12 (mid-week)

+### Plan

+  - built-in function calls
+  - function call opcodes: CALL, NARGS
+  - write up docs for split-reg indexed operations

 ## Day 11